wmjae/cometbft/docs/references/architecture/tendermint-core/adr-042-state-sync.md

 propsers by synchronizing snapshot creation and block creation.
-One approach to minimizing the burden is for snapshots for height `H` to be included in block `H+n` where `n` is some `n` block away, giving the block propser enough time to complete the snapshot asynchronousy.
+One approach to minimizing the burden is for snapshots for height `H` to be included in block `H+n` where `n` is some `n` block away, giving the block proposer enough time to complete the snapshot asynchronously.

 ## Proposal: Eager StateSync With Per Chunk Light Client Validation
 The conclusion after some consideration of the advantages/disadvances of